Éire Nua: Ideology

-Éire Nua envisaged an all-Ireland republic that would be created when the British withdrew from Northern Ireland.
-It also involved the dissolution of the existing Republic of Ireland, which many republicans considered an illegitimate entity imposed by the British in 1922.
+Éire Nua envisaged an all-Ireland republic that would be created when after Northern Ireland was no longer part of the United Kingdom.
+It also involved the dissolution of the existing Republic of Ireland, which many republicans considered an illegitimate entity due to not encompassing all of Ireland.
 Under Éire Nua, Ireland would become a federal state with parliaments for each of its four historic provinces, as well as a central parliament based in Athlone.

 The purpose of the federal structure was twofold.
-Firstly, it was intended to show unionists in Northern Ireland that they would have some kind of self-government in a united Ireland.
+Firstly, it was intended to show unionists in Northern Ireland that they would have a degree of self-government in a united Ireland.
 This would be achieved by the provision of a parliament, Dáil Uladh, for Ulster.
-However, by including all of historic Ulster—nine counties instead of the six in Northern Ireland—it was intended that the unionist majority would be slim enough to prevent abuses against the Catholic/nationalist population in the province.
+However, by including all of historic Ulster—nine counties instead of the six in Northern Ireland—it was intended that the unionist majority would be slim enough to prevent abuses against the Catholic nationalist population in the province.

 Secondly, the federal parliaments were intended to redress the economic imbalance between the eastern and western parts of Ireland, and was hoped to enable prosperity in the poorer west of the country.